bigbluedisco/tech-challenge/intern/README.md

 ⚠️ In order to run the backend you first need to complete the backend code.
 For that search for the `TODO` and write the missing lines.
 Don't worry you don't need to add many code lines.

-After that you can run the backend: to start the server, open a new terminal, go to `intern/backend` and run the following command: `go run products.go`.
+Once completed you can run the backend: to start the server, open a new terminal, go to `intern/backend` and run the following command: `go run products.go`.

 ### Frontend